Fugitive Pair Sentenced in Explosives Case

 CHICAGO (AP) _ Nine years of good deeds could not save former fugitives Claude Marks and Donna Willmott from prison sentences for a 1985 plot to provide a Puerto Rican independence group with explosives.

 On Tuesday, Marks received a six-year prison sentence and a $1,000 fine.
 Willmott got three years and a $500 fine.
-They will be eligible for parole after completing one-third of their sentences, their lawyer said.

 The two surrendered last December and pleaded guilty in February to a conspiracy to transport explosives for use by the Armed Forces of National Liberation, known by the initials of its name in Spanish, FALN.